 Children who need individual targets to enhance their progress are issued with an Individual Outcome Plan (IOP) which is updated termly by our Extended Education Provider in consultation with the class teacher, child and parents.

-Avon House has an onsite Speech and Language therapist who works with or assesses children on an individual basis (There is an additional charge for this).
+Avon House has two onsite Speech and Language therapists who work with or assesses children on an individual basis (There is an additional charge for this).

 The Extended Education Provider can administer a dyslexia screener for children whom it is thought may have a Specific Learning Difficulty.
 Avon House School would recommend the Sheila Ferrari Dyslexia Centre if it was felt a full Specialist Teachers Assessment needs to be carried out.

 Avon House follows a very structured phonic based spelling scheme.
 Children who have a difficulty with spelling receive additional support from the Wordshark interactive computer programme.
 This may be delivered in their school day or by “invitation” to a club.

 Children’s comprehension skills can also be further boosted by use of the Lucid Rapid Comprehension scheme.

 Pupils who are having emotional, social or behavioural difficulties are invited to attend lunchtime Circle of Friends group.
 During this time children have an opportunity to discuss concerns or issues that they have.